0805gunjan/WeatherApp/README.md

-# CodeClauseInternship_WeatherApp
+# WeatherApp

-Its a web development internship project given by CodeClause.
-This project used html, CSS, Javascript and API Integration.
+Its a web development internship project using html, CSS, Javascript and API Integration.